SlotTeam/slot-framework/README.md

     $ cd hello
     $ slot add -p demoPage

-And finaly execute the next command to start up the **Designer Server**, and start prototiping you app:
+And finally execute the next command to start up the **Designer Server**, and start prototyping you app:

     $ slot start